I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

 Going forward, try to avoid using the tumble dryer and wash at a lower temperature.

 If you are finding that stains don’t come out so well at low temperatures, reduce the amount of clothing in your wash and switch to a longer, more intensive cycle.

 There are several things that I like to do to stop items from shrinking in the washing machine and tumble dryer.

 1. Always check the label

 Check the label and always use the advised cycle and temperature.
-This is especially important for items that need to be hand washed like woollens.
+This is especially important for items that need to be hand washed, like woolens.
 You can still use your washing machine for hand washing.
-Just make sure you select the hand wash/woollens cycle.
+Just make sure you select the hand wash/woolens cycle.

 2. Avoid using the tumble dryer